-Before you get started you will need to download and print out the Count, Color and Graph Pumpkins sheets.
-You could have your children start with pumpkin sheet with fewer pictures if you like.
+Before you get started you will need to download and print out the Count, Graph, and Color Christmas Set You could have your children start with Christmas tree sheet with fewer pictures if you like.

 Counting and Coloring

-Children don’t have to color all the similar leaves the same color.
+Children don’t have to color all the similar ornaments the same color.
 It might make it easier for them to count them if they are the same.

-The pumpkin sheets don’t say how your children to graph their data.
-They were left open ended so you could decide how you want your children graph.
+The Christmas graphs don’t say how your children to graph their data.
+They were left open-ended so you could decide how you want your children graph.

 Your children could try to draw smaller version of each of the pictures in the boxes.
 That would give them a chance to create a picture graph.

-If you like these pumpkin sheets, here are some more graphing printables you will like.
+If you like these Christmas graphs, here are some more graphing printables you will like.